Request a CatalogContact Us

 I am drawn to the classical approach - what do you think of all the different homeschooling methods?

-My family follows a general Classical Education approach, yet would like to incorporate CHC materials into our schooling.
+My family follows a general Classical education approach, yet would like to incorporate CHC materials into our schooling.
 Is this possible?

-Would you be surprised to learn that a number of Catholic homeschooling families follow a general Classical Education approach yet also pull many of their materials from CHC?
+Would you be surprised to learn that a number of Catholic homeschooling families follow a general Classical education approach yet also pull many of their materials from CHC?
 A few families have shared how they accomplish this:

 Return to top